 Colorado Revised Statute § 18-12-214 Authority Granted by Permit – Carrying Restrictions

 (1) (a) A permit to carry a concealed handgun authorizes the permittee to carry a concealed handgun in all areas of the state, except as specifically limited in this section.
 A permit does not authorize the permittee to use a handgun in a manner that would violate a provision of state law.
-A local government does not have authority to adopt or enforce an ordinance or resolution that would conflict with any provision of this part 2.
+A local government does not have the authority to adopt or enforce an ordinance or resolution that would conflict with any provision of this part 2.

 (b) A peace officer may temporarily disarm a permittee, incident to a lawful stop of the permittee.
 The peace officer shall return the handgun to the permittee prior to discharging the permittee from the scene.